wit3k/swagger-boilerplate/README.md

       - All needed data structures for the module

 ## Used conventions
+- `naming convention` is a `lowerCamelCase` (http://c2.com/cgi/wiki?CamelCase)
 - `patch` http actions follow RFC-6902 (http://tools.ietf.org/html/rfc6902)
   - aka `Please.
 Don't Patch Like An Idiot` (http://williamdurand.fr/2014/02/14/please-do-not-patch-like-an-idiot/)
     - ***TL;DR***
         - do **NOT** create new endpoint per edited field of resource
         - do **NOT** patch via sending partial object inside payload
-        - do **NOT** patch via querry params
+        - do **NOT** patch via query params
         - **DO patch** with "oplogish" array with list of atomic operations
-        - plus my personal advice - DO patch with document version info to avoid unexpected overwrites
+        - plus my personal advice - DO patch with document version info to avoid unexpected overwrites (TODO: after HATEOAS)

 ## Todo
 - Authentication
 - API Testing
 - Nested modules
 - Hypermedia / HATEOAS
+- PATCH with version check
 - API Versioning